jariarkko/arch-model-t/principlesreduxredux.md

 end-to-end protocols".
 This functional argument aligns with other, practical arguments about the evolution of the Internet under the end-to-end model.
 The endpoints evolve quickly, often with simply having one party change the necessary software on both ends.
-Whereas waiting for network upgrades would involve potentially a large number of parties from application owners to multiple network operators.
 The end-to-end model supports permissionless innovation where new innovation can flourish in the Internet without excessive wait for other parties to act.